-Starling Bank's founder, Anne Boden brings a strong banking pedigree, having helped create the UK’s CHAPS real-time payment system and she has worked for big brands such as Lloyds and Allied Irish Bank.
+Starling Bank was founded by Anne Boden who helped create the UK’s CHAPS real-time payment system and worked for big brands such as Lloyds and Allied Irish Bank.

 Starling Bank has a different approach to old-school banking.
 The idea is to provide everything you want from a full UK bank account but none of the stuff you don’t.
 They have decided this means you don’t need bank branches but you do get money management tools, a MasterCard contactless debit card and 24/7 support.